freebie22/Express-Movie-Server/README.md

-# WebbyLabMovies - Express.js movies server for WebbyLab
+# Express.js movies server

-WebbyLabMovies is fully functional Express.js server for any kind of website in this topic.
+Moviee is fully functional Express.js server for any kind of website in this topic.

 ## Key Features